 In the early stages of the disease, only a few branches or one portion of the canopy will show symptoms.
 The leaves may be small, discolored or grow poorly, or the entire branch may suddenly die.
 The sapwood beneath the bark is usually discolored or streaked.
 The plant may die rapidly or more slowly depending on the health of the plant and the severity of the infection.

 Fungicides are ineffective against verticillium wilt.
 Keep plants healthy by fertilizing according to the needs of the soil.
-Water regularly during dry seasons, and prune out diseased branches with disinfected tools.
+Water your redbud tree regularly during dry seasons, and prune out diseased branches with disinfected tools.
 There is no cure for verticillium wilt, but caring for the tree can postpone the inevitable by as long as several years.

 Leaf anthracnose is characterized by irregularly-shaped or circular areas of dying tissue that form along the leaf margins or veins.
-The spots expand into unsightly brown patches, and diseased leaves may fall prematurely from the tree.
+The spots on redbud tree leaves expand into unsightly brown patches, and diseased leaves may fall prematurely from the tree.
 These leaves harbor spores that can reinfect plants the following spring, so remove and destroy them as they fall.
 Leaf anthracnose does not significantly affect the health of redbud trees, and fungicides are not usually necessary.

-Leaf Spot Diseases
+Redbud Leaf Spot Diseases

-Fungi such as Phyllosticta, Cercospora and Gloeosporium can create unattractive leaf spots on redbuds.
+Fungi such as Phyllosticta, Cercospora and Gloeosporium can create unattractive redbud leaf spots.
 Symptoms normally appear during periods of hot, humid weather.
 Irregular discolored spots appear on the foliage.
 The spots may drop out and leave holes in the leaves.
 Severely infected leaves may fall from the tree.
 Leaf spot diseases are rarely harmful to redbuds, and fungicides are not usually recommended.